- Use Tab Groups

 - Control website privacy permissions

 Google Chrome is one of the top internet browsers for desktop, at least according to our readers.
 It may be a little processor heavy, but when it comes to getting things done it can be very useful.
-If you'd like to squeeze even more productivity out of Chrome on your PC, here are some nifty tips and tricks for Google Chrome.
+If you'd like to squeeze even more productivity out of Chrome, here are some nifty tips and tricks for Google Chrome.

 Tip 1: Use Tab Groups